Wanga Kingdom: Nabongo Osundwa

-Nabongo Osundwa made peace with the Massai and consolidated power in Mumias making it the administrative centre of Wanga while Matungu became the Nabongo's primary residence.
+Nabongo Osundwa made peace with the Maasai and consolidated power in Mumias making it the administrative centre of Wanga while Matungu became the Nabongo's primary residence.
 Following the death of Nabongo Osundwa, a succession dispute arose between Osundwa's sons, Kweyu and Wamukoya, around 1814.

 Nabongo Wamukoya

 It is claimed that Osundwa's choice of Kweyu as a successor was actively contested by elders because they did not like him.
 They therefore enthroned Wamukoya in Kweyu's absence, a decision which Kweyu rejected and seceded to Eshimuli with his followers.
 Here, Kweyu established another center for his new Wanga Mukulu confederacy (upper Wanga).

 Nabongo Shiundu

 Nabongo Shiundu inherited leadership from his father Nabongo Wamukoya in the 1850s and these are the years in which the Arab-Swahili traders arrived in Buluyia land.
 At the same, the situation was no better at Eshimuli where Kweyu had paved way for his son, Nabongo Sakwa to rule.
 Here, Nabongo Sakwa's main enemies included the Abanyala, and Ababukusu with whom the Wanga occasionally clashed over grazing land.
 Earlier during the reign of Kweyu, Wanga Mukulu had been repulsed from extending her authority over Abanyala and their Abatsotso allies.
 Thus, Sakwa fled to seek refuge in Kabras from where he was to be bailed by the Abarama.